THE MALIYAN EXPERIENCE

-All TAFE Western Maliyan Experience trainers are Aboriginal people from a range of Aboriginal Countries (homelands), ages and perspectives.
-Each has undertaken training to support increasing individual skills and knowledge development as trainers of the Maliyan Experience and have been endorsed as trainers by the TAFE Western Aboriginal Community Reference Group.
+All TAFE NSW Maliyan Experience trainers are Aboriginal people from a range of Aboriginal Countries (homelands), ages and perspectives.
+Each has undertaken training to support increasing individual skills and knowledge development as trainers of the Maliyan Experience and have been endorsed as trainers by the TAFE NSW Aboriginal Community Reference Group.

 Our trainers are entrusted with the responsibility to assist individuals and business in their journey to Cultural competence and have the skills and knowledge to:

 TAFE NSW’s decisions are strongly informed by community relationships.
 Our Aboriginal Community Reference Group provides advice across all elements of the business and includes key stakeholders from the region, and representatives of the NSW Aboriginal Education Consultative Group Inc. The Chair of the Aboriginal Community Reference Group is also a member of the Institute Advisory Council.

 TAFE NSW acknowledges that as an organisation we must take active steps to create an environment that is welcoming and appropriate for Aboriginal and/or Torres Strait Islander peoples, staff and community members, not only within our own organisation but to support this growth in others.

 TAFE NSW would like to Acknowledge the Traditional Custodianship of all Aboriginal and Torres Strait Islander lands on which this training is being undertaken, and pay our respect to Elders past, present and future and extend that respect to all.

 Warning: Aboriginal and Torres Strait Islander readers should be aware that this website may contain images or names of people who have since passed away.

 RTO Provider: 90003 TAFE NSW